DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-05-28-nominating-an-induction-tutor.md

 Our plan for verifying that an induction tutor legitimately worked at a school was to compare the email domain of the school's main contact on GIAS, with the domain of the nominated induction tutor.
 However, from analysing GIAS data we discovered that domains across school contacts were rarely consistent. ie. it could be perfectly valid for `jane.smith@coastalacademies.co.uk` to be the Induction Tutor for `Acorn Primary School`.

-## How it worts: the second version
+## Second attempt: how it works
 Learning that this validation method wouldn't work, we looked at the feasibility of sending an email to the main contact on GIAS, with a unique link to nominate the school induction tutor.

 From speaking to the [Get help with tech](https://get-help-with-tech.education.gov.uk/) team, we learned that the launch of their service was incentivising schools to update their data in GIAS.

 The journey works as follows;
-1. We send an email to the school’s main GIAS contact, with a unique link to nominate their induction tutor.
+1. We send an email to the school’s main GIAS contact, containing information about the new statutory changes and with a unique link to nominate their induction tutor.
+2. On clicking this link, the user arrives on the service and is asked if they are expecting any Early Career Teachers for the upcoming cohort / academic year.
+Clicking either "Yes" or "i don't know" moves them onto the next step.
+Choosing "no" sees the school unsubscribing from future reminders from the platform, for that academic year.
-2. On clicking this link, the user arrives on the digital service to nominate their induction tutor, with their school already preselected by virtue of a token in the URL. ie. the unique link both verifies that the user is the recipient (or at least was forwarded) the official email, and allows us to identify the school they are nominating a tutor for.
+3. If they are nominating their induction tutor, their school is already preselected by virtue of a token in the URL they followed from the email. ie. the unique link both verifies that the user is the recipient (or at least was forwarded) the official email, and allows us to identify the school they are nominating a tutor for.
 3. They enter the full name and email address of the induction Tutor
 4. If nomination is successful, the school admin staff have no further responsibilities on the service and the newly nominated induction tutor is notified via email.